-When the hair completes its life cycle, it is released from the scalp to give way to a new, younger and healthier hair.
-In many cases this last part of the process may not be fulfilled and thus the absence of hair becomes visible and annoying.
+When the hair completes its life cycle, it is shed from the scalp to make way for a new, younger and healthier hair.
+In many cases this last part of the process may not be fulfilled and that is when the absence of hair becomes something visible and disturbing.

-In men over 40 years old it can be seen in 50% of the population.
-In 30-year-old men the percentage is reduced by 20%.
+In men over 40, alopecia is seen in 50% of the population.
+In men of 30 years the percentage of cases of alopecia is reduced by 20%.

-An average loss of 50-100 hairs a day is considered normal.
+An average loss of 50-100 hairs per day is considered normal.

-This hair loss corresponds to a normal physiological process of the hair's biological cycle, where 10-15% of our hair is in the telogen phase
+This hair loss is within a normal physiological process of the hair's biological cycle, where 10-15% of our hair is in the telogen phase.

-Daily hair loss varies from person to person, since it is proportional to the number of hairs and the duration of the anagen phase.
+The daily hair loss varies from person to person as it is proportional to the number of hairs and the duration of the anagen phase.

 Hair loss becomes visible when it exceeds 50%.

-The anagen phase lasts about 3-7 years depending on ethnic background and the individual.
-Within that period the total change of the follicular cycle (hair) will occur in a random way.
+The anagen phase lasts about 3-7 years depending on breed and individual.
+During this time there will be a total change in the follicular cycle (hair), at random.

 Hair loss can be combated with hair treatments.